mht3/relative_quest/README.md

 ## Remaining Work

-1. Polish the README.md
+1. Parse the ERSA output to give kinship.
-2. Parse the ERSA output dictionary to give kinship/IBD values
+2. Add comparison of Relative Quest results with Plink for a subset of population from 1000 Genomes
-3. Add comparison of Relative Quest results with Plink for a subset of population from 1000 Genomes
+3. Add the command line utility flags for the ERSA parameters